RalphHightower/RalphHightower/README.md

 On [July 8, 2011, I was able to check off a 30 year old bucket list item: witness a Space Shuttle launch in person.](https://flic.kr/s/aHsjvNsNvU).
 I also had the opportunity that few people have seen; I, as well as forty-nine other people by the Shuttle Landing Facility Control Tower, [got to see Atlantis land for the final time on July 21, 2011](https://flic.kr/s/aHsjvNti8h).
 I have witnessed two final manned spaceflights in person, Atlantis and the US half of Apollo/Soyuz Test Project on July 15, 1975.
 Atlantis was the second final manned spaceflight that I witnessed in person.

+Watching the Space Shuttle land on television, the twin sonic booms sound like a muffled *boom.boom.* In person, the twin sonic booms that Space Shuttles announce that they are returning home is loud, sharp, and crisp: **BANG!
+BANG!**

 ## Obsolete Computer Collection

 My wife bought me a Sun SparcStation IPX at a company salvage sale so I  could keep my UNIX skills active.
 I had Apache Web Server with OpenSSL installed from source code, and OpenLDAP also installed from source code using gcc.